 Canon to Spotlight Flash Memory for HD Camcorders

-In a strategic move against competitor Sony for a bigger share in American sales, Canon said it will begin to pinpoint more of its energies toward the production of HD camcorders built with flash memory chips
+In a strategic move against competitor Sony for a bigger share in American sales, Canon said it will begin to pinpoint more of its energies toward the production of HD camcorders built with flash memory chips (no hard-disc storage).

 Flash memory chips can be produced smaller than disc storage units and maintain longer battery charges, Canon said.
 In the field, flash memory chips can also better sustain severe vibrations and other trauma, according to the Tokyo-based firm.
 Canon is projecting it will hold one-third of the American market this year for HD camcorders.
 Its market share in 2007 was about 26 percent, it said in published reports, which was nearly four times its share a year earlier.